supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-02.md

     ![The Contoso Insurance PolicyConnect webpage displays from a Front Door URL.](images1/E2T5S15.png "Contoso Insurance PolicyConnect webpage")

-    > **Note:** Be sure to use **HTTP** to access the Azure Front Door **frontend host** URL.
+    > **Note:** Use **HTTP** to access the Azure Front Door **frontend host** URL.
 The lab configurations only support HTTP for Front Door since WebVM1 and WebVM2 are only set up for HTTP support, not HTTPS (no SSL\TLS).

     > **Note:** If you get an "Our services aren't available right now" error (or a 404-type error) accessing the web application, then continue with the lab and come back to this later.
-Sometime this can take a ~10 minutes for the routing rules to publish before it's "live".
+The routing rules can sometimes take ~10 minutes to publish before it's "live."

     > If you continue to have this issue beyond 15 minutes, ensure that you are using the correct backend host header (Step 5) and HTTP for both the routing rules and the health probes of the backend pools.
 (Step 4).